-At February 28, 2022, the fair value of the Company's warrant liabilities is based on Level 3 measurements and cash is based on Level 1 measurements.
+At May 31, 2022, the fair value of the Company's warrant liabilities and cash are based on Level 1 measurements.
 The fair values of other financial instruments approximate their carrying values due to the relatively short-term maturity of these instruments.